 - Flexible and lightweight architecture which does not require nodes to store entire copies of the blockchain.

 As of now, the IoTeX blockchain powers a couple of hardware smart device types.
-One of them is real-world oracle Pebble which can track location, humidity and light and the other is Ucam, smart home security camera.
+One of them is the real-world oracle Pebble which can track real-world data such as location, humidity, and light.
+The other is Ucam, a smart home security camera.

 The development and research of IoTeX started in 2017.
-A team of over 40 scientists and engineers has been building IoTeX from scratch for over two years.
+A team of over 40 scientists and engineers with backgrounds in Google, Facebook, Uber, Bosch, and Intel, has been building IoTeX from scratch for over two years.

 To tackle the lack of functional value in IoT, IoTeX uses a native token IOTX.
 The main applications for IOTX are gas fees and value transfer over the root chain.